 Cats enjoy plenty of rest, with most sleeping on average 15 hours a day.
-Kittens and older cats can sleep for up to 20 hours, as they tire much more quickly than adult cats.
+Kittens and older cats can sleep for up to 20 hours, as they tire more quickly than adult cats.

 Slow-wave sleep (SWS) is a shallow form of rest, where a cat’s senses are in tune with what is going on around it.
 While it may appear fast asleep, it can hear and sense when things are nearby.

 Cats in this stage of sleep are dozing but remain alert in case they need to pounce or run away.
-This stems from their time in the wild when cats needed to escape quickly from lurking predators.
+This stems from their time in the wild when cats needed to escape from predators.

 According to Science Direct, there are two forms of slow-wave sleep; light and deep.
 Cats that are in the deep slow-wave sleep usually move onto the rapid eye movement stage of sleep.

 When your cat is in the rapid eye moment (REM) stage of sleep, it’s most likely to dream.
 As the name suggests, a cat’s eyes will move rapidly, and its paws and ears will twitch.
 The US National Library of Medicine describes how rapid-eye movements occur in tandem with the loss of muscle tone, muscle twitches, and wake-like cortical activity.